 Violin Scroll acoustical tuning (adjustment)...

-..By tap tone of the Scroll, I mean a tap in this direction and all along the shape following the curves.
+..By tap tone of the Scroll, I mean a tap in this direction and all along the shape following the curves (evenly on both sides).
 This is measured and adjusted as one of the last items before varnishing the violin and after the neck (under the fingerboard) tap tone is adjusted to 176 HZ (same as the top plate).

 ...We want to adjust these tap tones to: 198 Hz (same as the back plate) using the new wood reference tap tone scale.
 (See useful tools in Tap Tone Technology section).